 Welcome to the musical world and meandering insight of Aaron Joy, aka the Joyful Gadfly!
-Reviews every couple days to educate & inspire.
-Interesting & unique rock and metal - post-1980, any style, mainstream & indie.
-Submissions always welcome (see sidebar).
+This blog is no longer as active as it has been, so look for but a small handful of reviews every month of interesting & unique rock and metal - post-1980, any style, mainstream & indie.
 Support the bands by buying their music.
-Please share this blog & the Joyful Gadfly is always open to writing jobs (who isn't?).
-Now read on and enjoy!
+Please share these reviews or link to them if you like what you read.
 Comments appreciated.
 (Formerly the Roman Midnight Music Blog)

 (Click on heading to visit official website.)
 Style: instrumental, progressive Label: self-released Year: 2007 Home: North Carolina